mitaylor/L1StudiesFramework/RunL1Ntuples/README.md

 These instructions are for creating only the L1Ntuples without the offline information included.

+These configs do not enable resimulating HCal TPs, which means that the Minimum Bias trigger thresholds will not be altered from when the data was taken or the MC was generated.
+If you would like to change the MB thresholds, contact me and I will tell you which lines to alter in the cmsRun configs.

 ### 1. Set up the emulator

 ```